Darlington Nuclear Generating Station: Records

 2020: On Tuesday, September 15 Darlington Unit 1 broke the world record for continuous generation at 963 days, a record previous held by Pickering Unit 7 at 894 days for 22 years until it was broken in 2016 by Heysham 2 in the UK.
 As of September 28, 2020, Unit 1 was at 976 days.

 2021: On Thursday, February 4 at sometime after 11PM Darlington Unit 1 finally went down for maintenance after 1,106 continuous days of generation, setting the world nuclear operation record and world thermal plant generation record.

 Spill

 In 2009, more than 200,000 litres of water containing trace amounts of tritium and hydrazine spilled into Lake Ontario after workers accidentally filled the wrong tank with tritiated water.
 However the level of the isotope in the lake was less than 1 percent of the regulatory limit and consistent with normal operational activities.
+The total radiation content of the leaked water was approximately 250 Curies, 9.25 terabecquerels or 44.8 MBq/L (0.81 mSv).
+For comparison, the average background radiation dose in Canada is ~2.4 mSv/year, a chest x-ray is 0.1 mSv, and a CAT scan is 5.0 to 10.0 mSv.